-Pupils will study the writings of Pliny the elder about his uncle and the last hours of Pompeii after Vesuvius' eruption.
+Pupils will study the story of Cupid and Psyche.
 Pupils will be asked to comment on passages they have previously studied and prepared.
 Their answers will have to demonstrate an understanding of Latin literature, of its cultural content and context, an appreciation of literary effects such as simile, metaphor, alliteration and the author's use of words and word order, as appropriate to the text studied, the ability to evaluate, analyse and produce personal responses to the Latin prose literature they have studied.

-Verse Literature: Selections from Virgil Aeneid 1
+Verse Literature: Selections from Virgil Aeneid 2